amtep/ck3-tiger/IDEAS.md

 * root.set_variable doesn't work; an effect can't be chained to a scope.
 Has to be `root = { set_variable ... }`
 * Some code (in scripted_lists and in lifestyles) is not allowed to use scripted content in its triggers
 * warn about certain triggers (gold, piety, prestige, title_held_years) if they are used with = rather than a more general comparator
+* Many effects and triggers have a target field.
+It almost never makes sense to have who = this or target = this as the target.
+It's worth warning about especially in macros.

 ## Advice
 * for `current_date >= 1200.1.1` suggest `current_year >= 1200`